yoann-dufresne/SLIM/README.md

 As soon as docker is installed and running, the SLIM archive downloaded and the mailing account set, it can be deployed by using the two scripts `get_dependencies_slim_v1.1.sh` and `start_slim_v1.1.sh` as **super user**.
 * `get_dependencies_slim_v1.1.sh` fetches all the bioinformatics tools needed from their respective repositories.
-* `start_slim_v1.1.sh` destroys the current running webserver to replace it with a new one.
-**/!\\** All the files previously uploaded and the results of analysis will be detroyed during the process.
+* `start_slim_v1.1.sh` destroys the current running webserver to replace it with a new one. **/!\\** All the files previously uploaded and the results of analysis will be detroyed during the process.

 ```bash
 sudo bash get_dependencies_slim_v1.1.sh
 sudo bash start_slim_v1.1.sh
 ```

+The server is configured to use up to 8 CPU cores per job.
+The amount of available cores will determine the amount of job that can be executed in parallel (1-8 -> 1 job, 16 -> 2 jobs, etc.).
+To admin and access SLIM logs, please refer to the docker command line [documentation](https://docs.docker.com/engine/reference/commandline/docker/).

 # Creating your own module